morganzero/diet-plex/README.md

 The script is optimized and aligned to work with MHA/PTS/PG systems.
 You can edit it to suit your needs.

 ### Good to know:
-It will also delete manually uploaded posters as those aren't recognized by PMS to be default posters.
+It will unfortunately delete manually uploaded posters as those aren't recognized by PMS to be default posters.

 # Getting started